CommandPost/FCPCafe/docs/blog/acting-in-the-wizards-of-aus.md

 ---
 title: Acting in The Wizards of Aus
 date: 2016-01-22
-author: Guest Blogger
+author: Menik Gooneratne
 layout: blog
 ---
 # Acting in The Wizards of Aus

-**Written by Guest Blogger on 22nd January 2016**

-***In today’s blog post, we have yet another very special guest**. **Best known for her role as Priya Kapoor on iconic Network Ten television series Neighbours, Menik Gooneratne has had a film and television career spanning over a decade, encompassing both Australian and international productions, including working with Nicole Kidman on the upcoming feature Lion.
+**In today’s blog post, we have yet another very special guest.
+Best known for her role as Priya Kapoor on iconic Network Ten television series Neighbours, Menik Gooneratne has had a film and television career spanning over a decade, encompassing both Australian and international productions, including working with Nicole Kidman on the upcoming feature Lion.
 Today she talks to us about her experiences on The Wizards of Aus.
-Enjoy!***
+Enjoy!**

+---

 ![01_kylie](/static/blog/01-01_kylie.jpg)